 Disclaimer: Our posts may contain affiliate links.
 We may earn commissions if you shop through the links on this page although we only ever recommend products that we genuinely believe will enhance your experience.

-My Hoka Tecton X Review
+Wearing the Hoka Tecton X Trail Shoe

 I could bang on about tech spec, design, materials used etc. all day.
 In fact, you will find plenty of reviews out there that do exactly that but any decent Hoka Tecton X review needs to come from wearing the shoe on a variety of terrains so that’s exactly what I did.
 To get a thorough overview of any trail shoes, wearing it for a couple of runs just won’t do so before we wrote this, I made sure to put it through it’s paces over various terrains, in different conditions and at different distances.
 After all, it’s not until you have ‘worn a pair of shoes in’ that you can get a proper idea.